Code

 cex.names = 0.8

-object also includes single hue palettes with three additional color strengths: 75%, 50%, and 25%.
+)The swt_colors object also includes single hue palettes with three additional color strengths: 75%, 50%, and 25%.
+Color palettes can be accessed as follows:

 barplot(rep(1,4), axes=FALSE, col=c(col$pal.blue.swt[1],